CARIBCAN

-The Caribbean-Canada Trade Agreement known as ("CARIBCAN") is a Canadian government programme, established in 1986 by the Parliament of Canada.
+The Commonwealth Caribbean Countries Tariff program known as ("CARIBCAN") is a Canadian government non-reciprocal economic and trade development assistance programme established under the Customs Tariff Act, in 1986 by the Parliament of Canada.
 The agreement was created to promote trade, investment and provide industrial cooperation through the preferential access of duty-free goods from the countries of the Commonwealth-Caribbean to the Canadian market.
+The programme operates with a waiver from the World Trade Organization, which normally prohibits unilateral programmes on preferential market access between countries.